 - Around 90% of respondents would likely be lost without the Internet; the majority rely on it for directions

 - 60% look for places to take a date

-- A third check health symptoms online
+- A third check for health symptoms online

 - 80% head there first for cooking advice

 With the reliance on the internet, more than one in three are thinking about switching providers over the next two years to get the best deal for their needs.
-But apathy is stopping many Aussies getting the best plan, with Aussies claiming ‘they can’t be bothered’ as the top reason they don’t switch, followed by being stuck in a contract and confusing price plans.
+But apathy is stopping many Aussies from getting the best plan.
+Aussies claiming ‘they can’t be bothered’ as the top reason they don’t switch, followed by being stuck in a contract and confusing price plans.
 Belong aims to simplify the whole process, cutting through the confusion to offer straightforward packages that are easy to purchase and install.